gbouly1/hrnet-modal/README.md

 # hrnet-modal

 > A simple React library for displaying modals with customizable styles.
-This Modal component can be used in any React application to display modal dialogs with overlay and a close button.
+This Modal component can be used in any React application to display modal dialogs with overlay and a close button. |
-> IDE : VSCode
-> Node version : 22.14

 ## Install